brimdata/zed/zng/docs/spec.md

 > zq attempts to implement everything herein excepting:
 >
 > * the bytes type is not yet implemented,
-> * the union type is not yet implemented,
 > * ordering hints are not generated or taken advantage of,
 > * it is not yet possible to validate enums against a set of allowed values.
 >